softlion/XamSvg-Samples/README.md

 * Simplification: the "res:" prefix is now the default protocol and is not needed anymore.
 Use "zzzz.svg" that's all !
 * Simplification: Setting ResourceAssembly/ResourceAssemblies is now optional.
 Use "zzzz.svg" that's all !
-* ColorMapping and ColorMappingSelected accept standard colors from styles.
+* ColorMapping and ColorMappingSelected accept standard colors from styles, and can be set in a XAML collection.
 * All source are now `SvgSource` and can handle urls.
 The `Svg` property has been renamed `Source`.

 Breaking simplification: